knights-analytics/hugot/README.md

 Note that training on GPU is currently much faster and memory efficient than training on CPU, although optimizations are underway.
 On CPU, we recommend smaller batch sizes.

 See [the tests](hugot_training_test.go) for an example on how to fine-tune semantic similarity starting with an open source sentence transformers model and a few examples.

-## Limitations

-Apart from the fact that only the aforementioned pipelines are currently implemented, the current limitations are:

-- the library and cli are only built/tested on amd64-linux currently.

-Pipelines are also tested on specifically NLP use cases.
-In particular, we use the following models for testing:
-- feature extraction: all-MiniLM-L6-v2
-- text classification: distilbert-base-uncased-finetuned-sst-2-english
-- token classification: distilbert-NER and Roberta-base-go_emotions
-- zero shot classification: protectai/deberta-v3-base-zeroshot-v1-onnx

-If you encounter any further issues or want further features, please open an issue.

 ## Performance Tuning